Rankings vs Reality: The Rise of Asia.

 The recently announced THE Asia University Rankings 2026 indicates a degree of stability at the top of their table.
 However, to understand the long-term trajectory of these institutions, it is necessary to examine the underlying structural drivers and bibliometric indicators that precede ranking shifts.

-While global rankings are primarily influenced by research volume and reputational measures, these are trailing indicators.
-By analyzing the fundamental inputs and capacity of national research ecosystems, we can identify future institutional performance.
+While global rankings are primarily influenced by research volume, citations and reputational measures, these are trailing indicators.
+By analyzing the fundamental inputs and capacity of national research ecosystems, we can identify potential future institutional performance.

 INPUTS:

-To assess the research landscape, this analysis utilizes Gross Domestic Expenditure on R&D (GERD) as an indicator of research intensity and volume.
-It is important to note that GERD is a composite metric reflecting the total expenditure across universities, government bodies, and the private sector.
-However, it remains a valid proxy for the entire research enterprise.
+This analysis utilizes Gross Domestic Expenditure on R&D (GERD) as an indicator of research intensity (Chart 1) and volume (Chart 2).
+GERD is a composite metric reflecting the total expenditure across universities, research institutes, government labs, and corporations.
+It is therefore a proxy for the entire national research enterprise.
 To ensure cross-border comparability, financial data is converted using Purchasing Power Parity (PPP) which accounts for differences in the cost-of-living in specific economies.

 Notes1